QEWD-Courier/Ripple-Qewd-MS/README.md

 Each MicroService is run as a Docker Container - this container uses the *qewd-server* Docker service which includes not only an instance of QEWD, but also an instance of the YottaDB NoSQL database which is mainly used for QEWD internal management and user Session management.
-However, it is also used as a database for the *authentication-service-phr* MicroService.
-In order for such data to persist beyond the life-span of the Docker container, the YottaDB database files are mapped to pre-initialised files in the */yottadb* directory.
+However, it is also used as a database for the *authentication-service-phr* and *cdr-service-openehr* MicroServices.
+In order for such data to persist beyond the life-span of the
+Docker containers, the YottaDB database files are mapped to pre-initialised files in the */yottadb* directory.

 Please don't touch or change the files in this directory and its sub-directories.

-Note, when the *authentication-service-phr* MicroService is shut down, the files in this directory can be copied / backed up if required.
+Note, when the *authentication-service-phr* and/or *cdr-service-openehr* MicroService is shut down, the files in this directory can be copied / backed up if required.